KOE-Wayfind/HLOC/README.md

 pip install ipywidgets widgetsnbextension pandas-profiling
 ```

-And add the code block with contents
+And add the code block with contents.

 ```bash
 !jupyter nbextension enable --py widgetsnbextension
 ```

+Then, you can run the notebook.